 where $\{\lambda_k\}$ are the \textit{symplectic eigenvalues} of the covariance matrix $\gamma$ and the diagonal matrix $\gamma^{\oplus}$ is referred to as the \textit{Williamson form} of the covariance matrix (following the Williamson theorem~\cite{Williamson1936}, proving that the diagonalization is always possible for any $2N\times 2N$ real positive-definite matrix).
 The symplectic eigenvalues can be found as the eigenvalues of the matrix $|i\Omega\gamma|$ and define the von Neumann entropy of a state with the covariance matrix $\gamma$ as~\cite{Serafini2004}

 where $G(x)=(x+1)\log{(x+1)}-x\log{x}$ is the bosonic entropy function~\cite{Serafini2005}.
-A symplectic transformation therefore represents a Gaussian state as a direct product of thermal states with variances $\lambda_i$, whose entropies are then expressed through the mean photon numbers $\bar{n}_i$ and sum up to the von Neumann entropy of the whole state.
+A symplectic transformation therefore represents a Gaussian state as a direct product of thermal states with variances $\lambda_i$ whose entropies are then expressed through the mean photon numbers $\bar{n}_i$ and sum up to the von Neumann entropy of the entire state.

-Having defined the CV quantum states, their observables, typical measurements, operations, and information quantities, we can proceed to the description of CV quantum communication, starting with the major application of quantum key distribution.
+Having defined the CV quantum states, their observables, typical measurements, operations, and information quantities, we can proceed to the description of CV quantum communication.
+We start with the major application of quantum key distribution.